For information on costs, please go to Pricing.

-Our editing service is open to any researcher or author regardless of where the text will be submitted for publication.
+Our editing service is open to any researcher or author regardless of where the text will be submitted for publication or grant review.
 It is not only for Springer Nature publications.

-Both are suitable for scientific text, but the two types of editing are very different.
-English Language Editing focuses on spelling, grammar and phrasing.
-With Scientific Editing, we do whatever we can to help you express your specialized scientific ideas for your target audience.
+Both are suitable for scientific texts, but the two types of editing are very different.
+English Language Editing focuses on spelling, grammar and phrasing so that the language is not an obstacle to publication.
+Scientific Editing also looks at the argumentation, as well as the clarity of all aspects of your paper, to help you express your specialized scientific ideas as clearly as possible to your target audience.

-English Language Editing is available for all types of research-related text (including research manuscripts, reviews, grant applications, books, theses, reports and news articles) in a broad variety of subject areas, in disciplines from engineering and biology to humanities and social sciences.
+English Language Editing is available for all types of research-related text (including research manuscripts, reviews, grant applications, books, book chapters, theses, reports, letters, résumés and news articles) in a broad variety of subject areas, in disciplines from engineering and medicine to humanities and social sciences.

-We provide Scientific Editing for research manuscripts, grant applications and reviews within the natural sciences (biology, medicine, chemistry, physics and earth sciences).
-We do not edit in other fields, such as mathematics, engineering, humanities and social sciences, unless the text has strong relevance to the natural sciences.
-Scientific Editing does not accept anything that will be formally assessed as part of a qualification, such as theses.
+Scientific Editing is suitable for research manuscripts, grant applications, and reviews within the natural sciences (biology, medicine, chemistry, physics, and earth sciences).
+We do not edit in other fields, such as mathematics, engineering, humanities, and social sciences, unless the text has strong relevance to the natural sciences.
+Scientific Editing does not edit anything that will be formally assessed as part of a qualification, such as theses.

-If you are unsure whether we can help, please contact us, and we will let you know.
+If you are unsure whether we can help, please contact us, and we will reply within one working day.

 For information on turnaround times, please go to Pricing.

-In addition, English Language Editing focuses on making your text sound as though it is written by a native English speaker.
-Although our editors have subject expertise and may occasionally point out what they believe are content-related problems, they will not review content or take any responsibility for content.
+English Language Editing focuses solely on making your text sound as though it is written by a native English speaker, so although our editors have subject expertise and may occasionally point out what they believe are content-related problems, they will not review content or take any responsibility for content.

 No, and to do so would be unethical – see our policies for further details.
 Editing of a paper by Nature Research Editing Service in no way implies that the paper will be selected for peer review or accepted by a Springer Nature publication or any other publication.
-The decisions of journal editors are based on the suitability of each paper for that journal and are entirely independent of whether the paper has been edited by Nature Research Editing Service.
+Journal editors’ decisions are based on the suitability of each manuscript for that journal and are entirely independent of whether the manuscript has been edited by Nature Research Editing Service.